rjbultitude/theconditionalorchestra/README.md

 ##Plans

+When longnote is high we should play at lower octave

 Refactor the display fns so that they're chained

-Add a new sound for fine weather as it's the least interesting

-consider using airpad-C3 for longNote as supplement to flute
+Add a new sound for fine weather as it's the least interesting consider using airpad-C3

 Some arpeggio melodies still clash a little with the chords